sharife/goldenthread-v2/site/content/_index.md

     subtitle: "**What Do the Women Say?
 2023: Fighters for Freedom**"
     cta: Buy Tickets!
     link: https://goldenthread.org/tickets/
-    text: Our annual celebration of International Women's Day returns in 2023 to spotlight the work of extraordinary Middle Eastern women artists who are fighting against injustice through their art.
-Presented in a hybrid format with artists appearing in-person and virtually, the evening showcases the work of Iraqi, Iranian, Afghan, Syrian, Yemeni and American women addressing global conflict.
-Audiences will be able to join in person or online, and participate in the faciliated conversation with the artists.
+    text: "\"A powerful testament to the courage and tenacity of the women who keep fighting for justice,\" our annual celebration of International Women's Day showcases the work of Iraqi, Iranian, Afghan, Syrian, Yemeni and American women addressing global conflict.
+Filmed on March 8, 2023 at the Brava Theater in San Francisco, video-on-demand viewing is available throughout Women's History Month.
+Ends March 31st, 2023."
   - image: https://ucarecdn.com/72b1213a-6abd-4850-905d-fa23b707d5eb/
     subtitle: "**2023 Artist-in-Residence!**"
     cta: Learn More!